 Melatonin dosage is a question to discuss with your pediatrician.
 In general, children don't need a high dose.
 Sometimes, doses as low as .5 milligrams are enough.
 You should talk to your child's doctor about their specific needs.
 Your doctor will want to rule out serious health problems before recommending melatonin.

 Your pediatrician can also help you decide what time to give your child melatonin.
 It's usually best to give it to your child about 90 minutes before bedtime, but you and your doctor can decide what will work best for your family.
+Remember it should not be used in healthy children to promote restful sleep.

 Ask your doctor what brand of melatonin to buy.
-The FDA does not regulate dietary supplements like melatonin, so the quality can vary.
-Your doctor can suggest a trustworthy brand that has chewable tablets or gummies that are easy for kids to take.
+The FDA does not regulate dietary supplements like melatonin, so the quality can vary. in strength Your doctor can suggest a trustworthy brand that has chewable tablets or gummies that are easy for kids to take.

 Other Sleep Tips for Parents